 Poster presentations are an opportunity for conference attendees to review and discuss their work in a more relaxed context.
 There will be designated timeslots for poster presentations in the conference program.

-By May 15th, 2020, you will receive feedback on your poster abstract from one of our conference reviewers.
-Please follow the instructions carefully and resubmit a revised abstract by May 31st.
+By xx, you will receive feedback on your poster abstract from one of our conference reviewers.
+Please follow the instructions carefully and resubmit a revised abstract by xx.

 The organizing committee will award prizes for the best posters.

 The MMV conference encourages interdisciplinary dialogues and interactions between academics and practitioners.
 Participants who wish to organize sessions shall submit proposals to the conference organizers.
 These may include, but are not limited to, oral presentations on a specific topic, panel or round table discussions, films, or video presentations.

 Proposed sessions typically have presenters committed in advance by the session organizer, but can also be organized as open sessions on a certain topic that include presenters assigned by the conference organizers.

 The proposal to organize a session should include:

 • a description of purpose and content (300 words)

 • the name, affiliation and contact details of the person organizing the session

 • the names of proposed participants (if participants are committed in advance)